LightouchDev/debug-es/README.md

 A tiny JavaScript debugging utility modelled after Node.js core's debugging technique.
 Works in Node.js and web browsers.

-NOTE: it's a fork of [`debug`](https://github.com/visionmedia/debug) for development. (original package is no update for about six months.)
+NOTE: it's a fork of [`debug`](https://github.com/visionmedia/debug) for contribution. (original package is no update for about six months.)

 ## Installation